leeannehammond/seirf-phoenix-rising-hw/README.md

 * No distractions during class.
 This means no cell phones, children around.
 * Make sure to speak up and speak out about any problems you are having!
 Don't be afraid to ask questions during class!
 Someone else is probably having this same issue!
-* Carve out at least 7 hours outside a class a week for review and homework.
-Expect the next 10 weeks to be out of the norm for you.
+* Carve out at least 10 hours outside a class a week for review and homework.
+Expect the next 6 months to be out of the norm for you.
 If you have to carve out a personal hour during a family vacation, you will have to do this!
 * Make use of office hours!
 Find a time that works for you and don't cancel on your instructors :)
 * Hold yourself accountable.
 Don't let yourself fall behind!